2018 Anchorage earthquake: Response

 A federal disaster was declared shortly after the earthquake and the Federal Emergency Management Agency (FEMA) deployed personnel from the state emergency operations center at Joint Base Elmendorf-Richardson to conduct relief operations.

 Alaska Governor Bill Walker said "It's been a 7.2 earthquake, but our response was a 10."

 Anchorage Mayor Ethan Berkowitz likewise declared a state of emergency for his city, and requested both state and federal assistance.
 The local public bus system, People Mover, ended service for the day following the earthquake.
 The city announced that regular bus service would resume the following day, and would be free of charge for the two days following the earthquake to help city residents get around on damaged roads.

 The Alaska Department of Transportation and Public Facilities moved quickly to inspect bridges and begin road repairs.
-Despite not normally paving during winter, area asphalt plants were restarted and within days sufficient repairs were made to reopen several heavily damaged roads.
+Although roads in Anchorage aren't normally paved during winter, area asphalt plants were restarted and within days sufficient repairs were made to reopen several heavily damaged roads.